zakimjz/zakimjz.github.io/pages/courses/datamining/assign7.md

 Implement the Expectation-Maximization (EM) algorithm for clustering (see Algorithm 13.3 in Chapter 13).
-Use the 'Appliances' attribute as the true cluster label, and use it for the purity-based clustering evaluation (see below).
+Use the 'Appliances' attribute as the true cluster label as described above, and use it for the purity-based clustering evaluation (see below).
 Run with $k=6$ clusters.

 Your program output should consist of the following information:

- - The final mean for each cluster
+* The final mean for each cluster
- - The final covariance matrix for each cluster
+* The final covariance matrix for each cluster
- - Number of iterations the EM algorithm took to converge.
+* Number of iterations the EM algorithm took to converge.
- - Size of each cluster, after assigning  each point to the cluster with highest posterior probability $P(c_i | x_j)$.
+* Size of each cluster, after assigning  each point to the cluster with highest posterior probability $P(c_i | x_j)$.
- - The 'purity score' for your clustering, computed as follows: Assume that $c_i$ denotes the set of points assigned to cluster $i$ by the EM algorithm, and let $T_i$ denote the true cluster id.
+* The 'purity score' for your clustering, computed as follows: Assume that $c_i$ denotes the set of points assigned to cluster $i$ by the EM algorithm, and let $T_i$ denote the true cluster id.
 Purity score is defined as:
    $$\frac{1}{n} \sum_{i=1}^k max_{j=1}^K \{c_i \cap T_j\} $$